How to Export Life Science Products

 Ensuring product integrity and supply chain visibility.
 It’s imperative to know that critical and sensitive shipments will arrive on time in the exact condition they need to be.
 You also need to be able to assess if they have been properly stored for the duration of the journey.
 The FedEx SenseAware® service uses sensor based technology to provide near real-time visibility on shipments in terms of location, temperature, shock, barometric pressure and exposure to light.

 Regulatory compliance and customs challenges.
-Regulations not only change frequently, but differ from country to country.
+Regulations not only change frequently, but differ from country/territory to country/territory.
 The key is to get ahead of the game by understanding the rules and regulations from the start.
 You don't need to become an expert; your logistics provider can assist you on potential hurdles and provide strategic advices.

 Choosing markets.
 Established or emerging markets, that is the question.
 Finding the right fit for your products is about more than simply following what everyone else is doing.
 You could, for example, look to Russia where almost 80 percent of healthcare products are imported1,or China where pharmaceutical sales are expected to grow an average 17.7 percent per year until 2017.2 Tapping into your logistics provider's expertise is again an effective way of researching new markets, and identifying the right opportunities for your business.